manu553/Blog-CMS-System/README.md

-# Bloggerz - A CMS for to help a blogger create a website for there blog.
+# Bloggerz - A CMS to help a blogger create a website for their blog.

 Bloggerz is a PHP based CMS that can be used to quickly setup a full blog website with just a few clicks.